WHATS HOT

 There are generally few complications at this stage of pregnancy, although your energy and disposition can change somewhat.
 By the time you reach about 24 weeks and beyond, many of your baby’s major organs are in place.
 Some women may have a hard time finding their keys at this stage in pregnancy.

-— When your body produces more progesterone hormone and elevated levels of the uterus, you’re likely to experience the burning sensation often known as heartburn when digestive acid rises upward toward your esophagus.
+Heartburn — When your body produces more progesterone hormone and elevated levels of the uterus, you’re likely to experience the burning sensation often known as heartburn when digestive stomach acid rises upward toward your esophagus.

 – Burping and passing of gas — There are a lot of embarrassing things that will happen to you around this time including but not limited to passing gas and burping when you might feel it’s inappropriate.